Kunlong1994/lab3/Lab3-Laser-Cutting-and-3d-Printing.md

 8. Create a MakerBot account.
 9. Start the Makerbot Print Application and log in.
 10. Load the exported `.stl` button into the printer.
-11. Connect the printer over USB.
+11. Connect your laptop to the printer over USB.
-12. Once the Printer is connected hit print.
+12. Once the Printer is connected hit "print".
-13. After the printer has started the USB cable can be disconnected.
+13. After the printer has started the USB cable can be disconnected from your laptop.

 ## Laser cutting
 1. Make sure you have followed the safety instructions from Niti.